NixonSchool/FocusX/README.md

 ### ✅ Step 1: Install Dependencies

+Install python.

+Copy this line and hit enter, it installs the dependencies.
-pip install pynput comtypes pycaw ntplib tzlocal psutil pywin32
+_**pip install pynput comtypes pycaw ntplib tzlocal psutil pywin32**_

+Have a nice time!